009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 ## 3) Findings and achievements :construction:
 - Detailed description of approach, work, findings, concrete achievements

-First we will start with problems we had during our project and how we solved these problems:
+:warning: First we will start with problems we had during our project and how we solved these problems :warning:

 #### 1. Problems
 ##### 1.1 Installation